N.D. Sup. Ct. Admin. R.

 Section 11(a) was amended, effective March 1, 2011, to increase the time to request a review from a district court judge from five to seven days after service of the right to review.
 The time to respond to a request for review was increased from 10 to 14 days after service of notice of the request.

-Section 11(a) was amended, effective_________________, to clarify that small claims court and traffic actions decided by a judicial referree are not reviewable or appealable.
+Section 11(a) was amended, effective_________________, to clarify that small claims and traffic court matters decided by a judicial referee are not reviewable or appealable.